abhishekbhardwaj/react-url-query-parameter-store/readme.md

 - `shallow`: Perform shallow routing (default: true)
 - `locale`: Specify locale for internationalized routing
 - `scroll`: Control scrolling behavior (default: true)
-- `replace`: Replace the current history state instead of adding a new one (default: false).
+- `replace`: Replace the current history state instead of adding a new one (default: false)
+- `logErrorsToConsole`: Log validation and routing errors to console
+- `keepEmptyParameters`: Keep empty values in URL instead of removing them

 ### SetQueryParamOptions

 Everything in `SetRouterQueryParamsOptions` along with:

 - `pathname`: string - Specify the pathname for the URL.
 Query parameters are added automatically.
+- `resetToDefaults`: boolean - Reset parameters to their Zod schema defaults instead of removing them (used with `clearQueryParams`)

 This type extends `SetRouterQueryParamsOptions` to provide more granular control over URL updates.
 It allows you to change the pathname while updating query parameters, which can be useful for navigating between different pages or routes while maintaining specific query parameter states.